Nathan Healy

 Leasing Solar Panels

 With a solar lease, you pay a fixed monthly amount instead of purchasing the system outright.
-This eliminates the need for a large initial investment while still providing immediate electricity savings.
-Your leasing partner handles all maintenance and system monitoring.
+This eliminates the upfront investment while still providing immediate electricity savings.
+Palmetto handles all system maintenance, monitoring, and repairs throughout the lease term, giving you peace of mind without the responsibility of system ownership.

 Go solar without the investment